 The Sound Of Drums / Last Of The Time Lords by Russell T Davies, directed by Colin Teague

-Knowing that her love for the Doctor will never be requited, Martha decides to return to her own life.
-Jack leaves the Doctor to continue his work with Torchwood.
+Knowing that the Doctor will never requite her love, Martha returns to her own life.
+Jack leaves to continue his work with Torchwood.

 Making History

-Kylie Minogue played Astrid in Voyage Of The Damned in December 2007.
+Kylie Minogue (bio) played Astrid in Voyage Of The Damned (December 2007).

 Astrid